fleetdm/fleet/docs/Contributing/Testing-and-local-development.md

 ### Nudge

 We use [Nudge](https://github.com/macadmins/nudge) to enforce macOS updates.
-Our integration is tightly managed by Orbit:
+Our integration is tightly managed by Fleetd:

 1. When Orbit pings the server for a config (every 30 seconds,) we send the corresponding Nudge configuration for the host.
 Orbit then saves this config at `<ORBIT_ROOT_DIR>/nudge-config.json`
 2. If Orbit gets a Nudge config, it downloads Nudge from TUF.